-Accounting software is crucial for all businesses – to ensure your finances are managed properly and your books balanced efficiently.
+Accounting software is crucial for all businesses – to ensure their finances are managed properly and their books balanced efficiently.
 However, each has its own qualities, characteristics, benefits, and drawbacks.

 This guide will discuss the key features, pros, and cons of the leading accounting software.